firstbatchxyz/hollowdb/README.md

 yarn test
 ```

 Tests operate on a local Arweave instance using [ArLocal](https://www.npmjs.com/package/arlocal).
 They will run for all cache types (LMDB, Redis, LevelDB).

-Note that you need to have a Redis server running for Redis tests to pass, the URL shall be specified within [jest.config.cjs](./jest.config.cjs).
+You will need to have a Redis server running for some of the tests to pass, the URL shall be specified [here](./tests/constants/index.ts).

 The tests are as follows: